ScrappyAcademy/space_merchant/README.md

 </p>

 <b>Game Level Functions</b>
-Any game level functions should be included within the Sector code e.g. 'quit' 'save' 'dock at station' 'land on planet' and 'plot course'
+Any game level functions should be included within the Sector code e.g. 'quit' 'save' 'dock at station' 'land on planet' 'plot course' 'buy' 'sell'

 <h3>Task 4 - Create Stations (Stations are where the player can buy and sell goods)</h3>
 <p>